chrisxfire/chrisxfire.github.io/content/notes/tools/visual-studio/http-files/index.md

 The request must be in the format `HTTP_METHOD URL HTTP_VERSION` where `HTTP_VERSION` is optional and is one of `HTTP/1.1` `HTTP/2` `HTTP/3`.

 ```
-# This is a comment
+# this is a comment
 // This is also a comment
 // These are variables:
 @hostname=localhost